acn-qiangchen/sbxservice-infra/README.md

 The deployment includes AWS Network Firewall for enhanced security:

-- Dedicated firewall subnets in each availability zone
+- Dedicated public firewall subnets in each availability zone
-- Network Firewall with inspection of traffic between public and private subnets
+- Network Firewall with inspection of traffic between Internet Gateway and public subnets
 - Custom Suricata-compatible rules for traffic inspection
 - No stateless rules or TLS inspection
+- Traffic routing through firewall endpoints for traffic from Internet Gateway to ALB
 - Traffic routing through firewall endpoints for traffic from ALB to ECS services
 - Secure return path for traffic from private subnets back to public subnets

+The Network Firewall is positioned at the edge of the VPC to inspect all incoming traffic before it reaches the ALB, providing an additional layer of protection for your application.

 ## Building and Deploying Applications